lorry2018/minimajs/README.md

 #### 1 Define extensionPoint and handle it

-The extension which will be extended in the runtime, need to define a extensionPoint id.
-The extensionPoint is unique.
-And the plugin need to handle the extensions registered by other plugins.
+The extensible plugin which can be extended in the runtime, should define a ExtensionPoint and handle its extensions.
+The ExtensionPoint is unique.

 ```js
 import { Minima, Extension, ExtensionAction, PluginContext, log } from 'minimajs';